 The Cathedral offers a wealth of things to see and do from climbing the tower to special family activities and events.
-We also have a Coffee Shop you can relax in after exploring and a Gift Shop full of interesting products.
+There is also a Coffee Shop you can relax in after exploring.

-Set in a stunning waterside location, Gloucester Quays is the cities thriving leisure quarter and features an outlet shopping centre, multi-screen cinema and the Waterways Museum as well as an exciting variety of new bars and restaurants opening throughout the year.
+Set in a stunning waterside location, Gloucester Quays is the cities thriving leisure quarter and features an outlet shopping centre, multi-screen cinema and the Waterways Museum as well as an exciting variety of new bars and restaurants open all year round.

 The historic docks offer a stunning backdrop for the designer outlet as well as offering an insight in to the history of the area with local heritage trips and plenty of architecture to see.

-Within the complex is our award-winning National Waterways Museum, Gloucester charting the fascinating 200-year history of the docks and the Gloucester & Sharpness Canal.
+The National Waterways Museum charts the fascinating 200-year history of the docks and the Gloucester & Sharpness Canal.

 With fun, interactive exhibits, café, museum shop and boat trips around the dock, you'll discover the stories of the communities that lived and continue to thrive here.

-Cheltenham is a town in Gloucestershire, England, home to the renowned Cheltenham Festival, 4 days of horse jump racing culminating in the Gold Cup, held annually in March at Cheltenham Racecourse.
-It's also known for Regency buildings, including the Pittville Pump Room, a remnant of Cheltenham’s past as a spa town.
+Cheltenham, home to the renowned Cheltenham Festival and regency buildings, including the Pittville Pump Room, a remnant of Cheltenham’s past as a spa town.
 There's fine art at The Wilson museum, and the Victorian Everyman Theatre has an ornate auditorium.

 With a rich, vibrant history and a beautiful waterside setting, there is plenty for everyone to discover in Tewkesbury.